 - A cast or splint will be placed on your arm.
 This will protect the tendon and keep it from moving while it heals.

-- A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+- A physical therapist will teach you exercises to help improve movement and strength, and to decrease pain.

-You could get an infection or bleed more than expected.
+You may bleed more than expected or develop an infection.
 Your blood vessels, nerves, or muscles may be damaged.
 Your arm, forearm, hand, or fingers may become stiff, numb, and weak.
 Your arm movement may not go back to the way it was before surgery.
-Without treatment, your pain and arm movement will get worse.
-You will have trouble doing your usual activities.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Repairs of the Biceps and Triceps Tendons

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.